magronp/NMF-binary/README.md

 * The [meta-data file](http://millionsongdataset.com/sites/default/files/AdditionalFiles/track_metadata.db) for the whole set.
 * The list of [unique tracks](http://millionsongdataset.com/sites/default/files/AdditionalFiles/unique_tracks.txt).
 * The [playcounts](http://millionsongdataset.com/sites/default/files/challenge/train_triplets.txt.zip) from the Taste Profile set.

-You will also need the pre-computed ESSENTIA data to extract the features, which are available [here](https://zenodo.org/record/3860557#.X5BuHJ1fg5m) (download the file `msd_played_songs_essentia.csv.gz`).

 All the files should be unziped (if needed) and placed in the `data/` folder.
 Note that you can change the folder structure, as long as you change the path accordingly in the code.